karianad01/karianad01/README.md

 - 👋 Hi, I’m Ariana!
-- 👀 I’m interested in cybersecurity and project management.
+- 👀 I’m interested in cybersecurity and project management and anything with data.
 - 🌱 I’m currently learning how to code in Python.
 - 💞️ I’m looking to collaborate on any projects that I can put on my resume.
 - 📫 How to reach me preferably on linked in! or email me @karianadaniel01@gmail.com